-If you’re thinking, Whatttttt??
+If you’re thinking, Whattt??
 Take a break??
 I’m on a timeline here!
 I totally understand.
 After all, this was the same reaction I would give whenever my fiance Ken asked me to take a break from writing.

-For example, during the times when I got stuck with writing, pressing on never helped me to achieve more.
+For example, during the times when I got stuck with writing, pressing on never helped me achieve more.
 I would write a lot of unsuitable material that had to be deleted later on; I would also be very frustrated since I would have spent hours writing without output.
 On the other hand, whenever I took a break, I would get new ideas for my book.
-Because I was away from the problem, I could see things from a wider perspective, after which I could immediately see where I was going wrong and what I should be doing instead.
+Because I was away from the problem, I could see things from a wider perspective, after which I could immediately see what I was doing wrong and what I should be doing instead.

 5. Talk to Someone (Get Emotional/Mental Support)

-Mid-way through my book writing, I felt really sh*tty.
+Mid-way through my book writing, I felt really shitty.
 One reason was because I wanted to get to my other urgent to-dos but couldn’t.
 Another reason was because I was imposing a lot of expectations on myself and became very self-critical.

 The good thing was that Ken was there to support me every step of the way.
 Throughout the whole period, he would buy/cook breakfast, lunch, dinner, and supper for me every day.
 When I was beating myself up, he would encourage me and perk me up.
 When I was being grumpy, he would patiently support me.
 When I wanted to talk about the book or get his feedback, he would be there to share his thoughts.

-Having Ken to speak to about my book helped me to stay positive about my writing.
-While I could have written the book in lone-ranger mode, Ken helped me to alleviate part of the weight that I was imposing on myself.
+Having Ken to speak to about my book helped me stay positive about my writing.
+While I could have written the book in lone-ranger mode, Ken helped alleviate part of the weight that I was imposing on myself.
 I was responsible for writing and delivering my book, but I never felt that I was alone in my battle because he was around.

 Working on a drawn-out project can make someone turn inward and become insular, so have someone you can talk to regularly.
 Message a friend, call a family member, chat with your partner, or even reach out to like-minded forum communities.
 Share your frustrations, vent if you have to, or even talk about non-work stuff.
 The point is to anchor yourself in the real world so that you don’t get lost in your own project universe.